assafp/pickeez/README.md

 > Send SMS with code upon entering phone and when requesting resend.
 > Send SMS/push notif when inviting user to album

-> when returning single album, include list of users. for each user:
-            - id, name, thumbnailUrl, list of photos, for each photo
-                                                        - url, id, camera_roll_id, is_algo_filtered (for requesting user), is_liked (for requesting user)
 > delete album (by creator)

 > remove user from album